dmitry-shechtman/aoc2023/aoc2023/day05/README.md

 ```

 We parse the *seeds* by splitting the first piece of tape at `:`,
-throwing the first part away and passing the second part to `ParseInt64s()`:
+throwing the first part away, and passing the second part to `ParseInt64s()`:

 ```C#
 ParseInt64s(ss[0].Split(": ")[1]